Highlights of Australia & New Zealand itinerary

 You can look forward to seeing New Zealand’s sparkling lakes, gushing geysers and snow-capped mountains.
 Not to mention Australia’s spectacular outback, tropical Queensland and the Great Barrier Reef, and cosmopolitan cities such as Sydney.
 And throughout each and every highlight, you’ll be guided by your experienced Distant Journeys Coach Captains and Tour Manager.
 This comes as standard on all of our Australia and New Zealand tours from the UK.

-Depart from the UK airport most convenient for you – London Heathrow, Manchester, Birmingham, Newcastle or Glasgow – at no extra cost.
-You’ll fly with Qantas / Emirates,
+Depart from the UK airport most convenient for you with Qantas/Emirates, at no extra cost.
+Choose from London Heathrow, Manchester, Birmingham, Newcastle or Glasgow.

 In-ﬂight meals and drinks included

-Arrive into the wonderful city of Singapore and transfer to the four star Copthorne Kings hotel, situated in an enviable position close to the banks of the Singapore River.
+Flights from London Heathrow may travel direct to Singapore.
+All UK regional ﬂights will travel via Dubai.
+Arrive into the wonderful city of Singapore and transfer to the four star Copthorne Kings Hotel, situated in an enviable position close to the banks of the Singapore River.

 In-ﬂight meals and drinks included

-This morning enjoy a city tour which includes a stop at the Merlion Park and the impressive views of Marina Bay, the historic Civic District, Thian Hock Keng Temple and the fabulous orchid gardens set within Singapore’s botanical gardens.
-Return to the hotel where the rest of your day is free to spend as you please.
+Known as ‘the crossroads of Asia’, Singapore is a city where east meets west; a cosmopolitan melting pot with an inspirational identity.
+This morning enjoy a tour of this wonderful city.
+Included is a stop at Merlion Park with impressive views of Marina Bay.
+See the historic Civic District, Thian Hock Keng Temple and the fabulous orchid gardens set within Singapore’s botanical gardens.
+Return to the hotel where the rest of our day is free to spend as we please.

 In-ﬂight meals and drinks included

-Sightseeing this morning takes us via Rotorua’s famous Bath House, a Tudor-style building situated within the Government Gardens.
-We continue to Te Puia including the Whakarewarewa Thermal Reserve with its spurting geysers and boiling mud pools.
+Sightseeing this morning takes us to Te Puia, home to the Whakarewarewa Thermal Reserve, with its spurting geysers and boiling mud pools.
+Later we visit the Maori Arts and Crafts institute.
+In the early 1920’s traditional Maori art such as weaving and carving were in danger of extinction.
+Established in 1926 to protect and preserve this unique art form, today the institute provides a vital role in the teaching of these skills to the next generations.
 Your afternoon is at leisure to relax.
-For those that so wish, optional activities include a ﬂoat plane journey departing Lake Taupo over Mount Tarawera, or perhaps an afternoon enjoying the healing properties of the thermal pools at the nearby Polynesian Spa may be more appealing?
-Rotorua is the heart of New Zealand’s rich Maori culture and this evening we attend a concert featuring traditional song and dance, including the world famous war dance – The Haka.
+For those that so wish, optional activities include a ﬂoat plane ﬂight over Mount Tarawera, or perhaps an afternoon enjoying the healing properties of the thermal pools at the Polynesian Spa may be more appealing?
+Rotorua is the heart of New Zealand’s rich Maori culture and this evening, at our hotel, we attend a concert featuring traditional song and dance, including the world famous war dance – The Haka.
 Also included is a Hangi buﬀet dinner, cooked using traditional Maori methods.